nuuuwan/news_lk3_data/README.md

 *2024-10-29 08:43:00* · [`adaderanalk`](https://www.adaderana.lk/news/102993/train-services-on-coastal-line-delayed) · `en`

 The train services on the coastal line have been delayed due to a train breaking down at Payagala owing to a technical failure, the Department of Railways said.

+It is reported that the relevant train is being brought to Colombo Fort by using another train engine.

+As a result, the train operating from Galle to Colombo along the coastal line will be delayed, the Department of Railways said.

 ◼️